ldnclj/classic-ldnclj.github.com/index.markdown

 We also run a longer running 'episodal' dojo every month, called the Progressive Clojure Dojo.

-A new addition to the lineup is a pair programming meetup that aims to share problems and learn through pairing with fellow enthusiasts.

 #### uSwitch Dojo

 Dojos at uSwitch are on the second Monday of the month.